-A Guide to Hiking the Lanikai Pillbox Trail in Oahu, Hawaii
+A Guide to the Lanikai Pillbox Hike in Oahu, Hawaii

 Number eight on my list of the top 10 things to do on Oahu, Hawaii is hiking, and high on my list of hikes to do is the Lanikai Pillbox hike in Kailua.
 The trail leads you to two military pillboxes and one of the most beautiful views in all Oahu.

-The Lanikai Pillbox trail is popular and one of my favorites because it is easy yet provides the most rewarding panoramic views.
+The Pillbox hike is popular and one of my favorite Oahu hikes because it is easy yet provides the most rewarding panoramic views.
 The trail runs above my favorite beach in the whole world, Lanikai, making it the perfect morning activity before lounging around on the beach all day.

-The Lanikai Pillbox hike, also known as the Kaiwa Ridge trail, is in Kailua on the east side of Oahu.
+The Lanikai Pillbox hike, officially known as the Kaiwa Ridge trail, is in Kailua on the east side of Oahu.
+If you are looking for Honolulu hikes and have a car, this is just a short drive from the city (around half an hour).
 The trailhead can be found at 265 Kaelepulu Drive.

 You cannot park at the trailhead on Kaelepulu so you’ll need to first find a spot down the street.
 The most convenient place is Kaelepulu and Aalapapa but given the popularity of both this trail and the beach parking can often times be very difficult.
+Lanikai Beach parking is basically the same as the parking for this hike.
 Find a spot anywhere you can as close to those cross streets as possible and then head up the hill to 265 Kaelepulu.

-At the base of the trail you will likely see this extremely beautiful and professionally made sign marking the trailhead.
+At the base of the Lanikai Pillbox you will likely see this extremely beautiful and professionally made sign marking the trailhead.
 If by chance the sign is no longer there, you should notice a dirt trail (top right) heading up the mountain at 265 Kaelepulu.

 ABOUT THE LANIKAI PILLBOX HIKE

-The beginning of the trail is also the most difficult, with a super steep hill and loose dirt.
+The beginning of the Pillboxes hike is also the most difficult, with a super steep hill and loose dirt.
 Luckily there are now ropes that you can hold onto and pull yourself up with as needed.